willbrasic/willbrasic/README.md

 <h1 align="center">👋 Hi!
 I'm William Brasic,</h1>
 <h3 align="center">an economics Ph.D.
 Student at The University of Arizona</h3>

-- 🌱 My research interests lie at the intersection of **Econometrics, Causal Inference, and Machine Learning**
+- 🌱 My research interests are in **Econometrics, Machine Learning, and Pricing Algorithms**.

 - 📫 How to reach me: **wbrasic@arizona.edu**